latusikl/native-image-demo/k6-tests/README.md

 # Load test

-This directory contains definitions of load test that can be used to show performance and resource usage difference between two forms of deployment for sample Java application:
+This directory contains definitions of load tests that can be used to show performance and resource usage differences between two forms of deployment for sample Java applications:
 - [JAR](https://en.wikipedia.org/wiki/JAR_(file_format))
 - [Native Image](https://www.graalvm.org/latest/reference-manual/native-image/)